sophongo/sophdoc/docs/en/docs/admin/ghippo/best-practice/oem/oem-in.md

     Adjust the operations on the customer system during the application according to the actual situation.

-1. Plan the Subpath path of the customer system: `http://10.6.202.177:30123/label-studio` (It is recommended to use a recognizable name as the Subpath, which should not conflict with the HTTP router of the main DCE 5.0).
+1. Plan the Subpath path of the customer system: `http://10.6.202.177:30123/label-studio` (It is recommended to use a recognizable name as the Subpath, which should not conflict with the HTTP router of the main AI platform).
 Ensure that users can access the customer system through `http://10.6.202.177:30123/label-studio`.

     <!-- add image later -->

 ## Unify Domain Name and Port

-1. SSH into the DCE 5.0 server.
+1. SSH into the AI platform server.

     ```bash
     ssh root@10.6.202.177